Students

 This Master's programme is a 2-year full-time course – taken over three semesters per year.
 Students attend lectures with some dedicated time to independent learning.

-Assessment is by continuous assessment.
-This will consist of tutorial performance, small presentations, class tests, essays, practical vivas (competency-based), Objective Structured Clinical Examination (OSCE), and work-based placement assessments.
+• Assessment is by continuous assessment, which will consist of tutorial performance, small presentations, class tests, essays, practical vivas (competency-based), Objective Structured Clinical Examination (OSCE), and work-based placement assessments.

 Why Choose This Course

-Our MSc programme was the original MSc (Pre-Registration) Diagnostic Radiography programme in Ireland.
-Diagnostic imaging is a growth area in Ireland, and internationally, and our course, recognised by Ireland’s health regulator (CORU), provides for this demand.
+The MSc programme was the original MSc (Pre-Registration) Diagnostic Radiography programme in Ireland.
+Diagnostic imaging is a growth area in Ireland and internationally, and this course provides for this demand.

 Skills and Careers Information